Skip to content

 RRSP: the CRA 25% withholding on every non-resident withdrawal

-Once you're a Canadian non-resident for tax purposes (the day you sever residential ties), every RRSP withdrawal is subject to 25% CRA withholding under Part XIII of the Income Tax Act of Canada.
+Once you're a Canadian non-resident for tax purposes (the day you sever residential ties), every RRSP withdrawal is subject to 25% withholding under Part XIII of the Income Tax Act of Canada.

-For a returning Indian who has accumulated CAD 200,000 in RRSP (~₹1.24 crore) and starts drawing CAD 20,000 per year, the CRA withholds CAD 5,000 (~₹3.1 lakh) before any payment lands in their Indian bank account.
+For a returning Indian who has accumulated CAD 200,000 in RRSP (~₹1.24 crore) and starts drawing CAD 20,000 per year, the withholds CAD 5,000 (~₹3.1 lakh) before any payment lands in their Indian bank account.

 The 25% rate is treaty-bound.
-The India-Canada DTAA caps Canadian tax on pension income at 25%, so the CRA withholding sits at the cap.
+The India-Canada caps Canadian tax on pension income at 25%, so the withholding sits at the cap.
 Some pensions can be argued at 15%, but RRSP withdrawals are treated as periodic pension under Canadian law, not lump-sum, and the 25% sticks.

 The withheld 25% is final Canadian tax.
 You don't file a Canadian return for it.
 But you still owe Indian tax on the same income.